Do You Want To Get A New Business Going But Not Sure Where To Start?

 For example, Ask Your Target Market and GutCheck will connect you with members of your target audience so you can ask them questions directly and gain a better idea of what they’re likely to think of your product or service.

 - Not overly saturated – Selling online is basically the biggest mall in the world and if your idea (while may be good and may be needed – see above) if everyone is selling the exact same product, you’ll be competing against millions of other companies.
-This drives up costs of advertising and ability to capture market share.
-If there is something unique about your common product idea that can work, as long as you can present something that is not grabbed by every business already, you got something special
+This drives up costs of advertising and the ability to capture market share.
+If there is something unique about your common product idea that can work, as long as you can present something that is not grabbed by every business already, you got something special.

 - Something you’re good at – To be successful in any business you have to love your product and know everything about it.
 Make sure that this is a product or service that you love and want to share with others.